containers/youki/README.md

 ![youki logo](docs/youki.png)

 youki is an implementation of [runtime-spec](https://github.com/opencontainers/runtime-spec) in Rust, referring to [runc](https://github.com/opencontainers/runc).
-This project is in the experimental stage at this point.

 # Motivation
 Here is why we are writing a new container runtime in Rust.